A Mesmerising Wildlife Haven

 The extreme isolation of the islands (around 600 miles west of mainland Ecuador) combined with seismic and volcanic activity has led to the development of abundant animal life.
 You only have to slap on your snorkel and get your feet in some flippers to come face to face with friendly turtles and inquisitive sea lions, we definitely recommend an underwater camera and loads of memory space for all your photos!

-Day 5 A walk out to Tortuga Bay.
-The walk takes us through mangrove forests and along a fantastic beach.
-At Tortuga Bay you’ll enjoy a few hours on this amazing beach, swimming and chilling.
+A walk out to Tortuga Bay.
+The walk takes us through mangrove forests full of Galapagos Catci, and along a fantastic beach.
+At Tortuga Bay, you’ll enjoy a few hours on this amazing beach, swimming and chilling.
+You will have some time in the afternoon for those last-minute souvenir shopping.

 For more information about this exciting addition to your South America trip, please contact the team here at Camps on 01425 485390 or through our contact form.
 They’ll be happy to talk through your booking and make the necessary arrangements to add this amazing experience to your trip.